From fun family time to long term health benefits and day-to-day mindful moments, there are so many positives to the humble jigsaw.

 Best wodden jigsaw puzzle

-Aimed at children aged 3-8, this sweet seaside town image puzzle is made of wood and includes a sturdy tray and storage bag for ease.
+Aimed at children aged three to eight, this sweet seaside town image puzzle is made of wood and includes a sturdy tray and storage bag for ease.
 Your children also have the option of using the numbers on the back, if it's easier for them.
 It's the perfect game to train your kid's logical thinking.

 The same company also do other designs, including jungle animals, fire rescue, space exploration, diggers and under the sea.